zhiqi-zhang233/Dual-Transformer-Text-to-Music-Generator-for-Short-Form-Video-Soundtracks/README.md

 These events are discrete and time-aligned, which makes them easy to edit and analyze.
 Recent research shows that Transformer models can learn these symbolic patterns very well.
 Models such as MuseNet, Music Transformer, and Multitrack Music Transformer can create multi-instrument tracks with clear structure, repeated sections, and consistent rhythm.
 This makes symbolic models highly useful for tasks where musical structure matters, even if they do not produce audio directly.

-### Problem Statement

-Text-to-music models such as MusicGen can create realistic audio directly from a written prompt.
-However, current systems offer very limited structural control.
-At the same time, symbolic music models (MIDI Transformers) have demonstrated strong controllability.
-They treat music as a sequence of discrete musical events, similar to how language models process words.
-Symbolic representations make it possible to model tempo, beat patterns, and multi-track structure.

-In this project, I explore a lightweight way to combine these two research directions:

-using simple symbolic cues (such as BPM and segmentation from a MIDI reference) to guide and evaluate MusicGen outputs.

 ## Methodology

 This project proposes a lightweight control framework for text-to-music generation.
 Instead of training a new model, I combine symbolic structure information extracted from MIDI files with MusicGen outputs.
 The goal is to make AI-generated music more predictable, more aligned with user intent, and more suitable for real creative workflows.